 Over the years, The John Stewart Foundation has also partnered with noted companies such as Close the Gap, Boston Scientific, NCAA, Final Four, IU Hospital, American College of Sports and Medicine and The Marion County Health Department.
 The John H. Stewart Foundation also launched a 2-year billboard campaign titled “Don’t Let A Heart Stop Beating.”
 This campaign brought awareness to the increasing issue of undetected heart disease in kids and young adults.
 Under Felecia’s leadership, the John Stewart Foundation has been successful in working with local hospitals to screen over 5,000 young athletes.
 Over 1/3 of those athletes had some form of undetected heart disease.

 Free giveaways, toys and other items.
-Contact the John Stewart Foundation on the flyer and register to pick up your items.
+Contact the John H. Stewart Foundation on the flyer and register to pick up your items.
 First come, First served.

 Your support and contributions will enable us to meet our goals to educate and empower.